 - 9. Pull the trigger.
 The hammer shall not fall (see 6.10.6).
 (Fire control selector in SAFE position functioning) - 10.
 Place the fire control selector in the "SEMI" position.
 Charge (see 6.10.7) the weapon.
 The hammer shall not fall. - 11.
 Pull the trigger and hold to the rear.
 The hammer shall fall (see 6.10.5).
 (Fire control selector in SEMI position functioning, hammer) - 12.
 Charge the weapon. - 13.
 The hammer shall not fall.
-(Disconnect action) Slowly (1⁄4 to 1⁄2 the rate of normal trigger release) release the trigger until the trigger is fully forward.
-An audible click shall be heard as the hammer transfers from the disconnect to the trigger.
+(Semi-disconnect action) Slowly (1⁄4 to 1⁄2 the rate of normal trigger release) release the trigger until the trigger is fully forward.
+An audible click shall be heard as the hammer transfers from the semi-disconnect to the trigger.
 The hammer shall not fall.
 (Trigger hammer cocked position) - 14.
 Pull the trigger.
 Charge the weapon.
 The trigger shall return to its normal position.
 (Trigger normal position upon full trigger pull) - 15.
 Partially pull the trigger and release.
 The trigger shall return to its normal position.
 (Trigger normal position upon partial trigger pull) - 16.
-Place the fire control selector in the "AUTO" position, pull the trigger and hold it to the rear, and then charge the weapon thirty times. - 17.
+Place the fire control selector in the "BURST" position, pull the trigger and hold it to the rear, and then charge the weapon three times. - 17.
 Release the trigger.
 The hammer shall not fall.
 (Trigger hammer cocked position) - 18.
 Pull the trigger and hold to the rear again.
 The hammer shall fall.
-Charge the weapon thirty times.
+Charge the weapon two times.
 The hammer shall fall each time the weapon is charged.
-(Fire control selector in AUTO position functioning) - 19.
-Release the trigger. - 20.
-Place the fire control selector in the "SEMI" position. - 21.
+(Fire control selector in BURST position functioning) - 19.
+Charge the weapon.
+The hammer shall not fall.
+(Burst disconnect action) - 20.
+Release the trigger. - 21.
+Place the fire control selector in the "SEMI" position. - 22.
 Insert a magazine with one dummy round into the weapon until an audible click is heard.
 Once the click is heard, apply downward pressure on the magazine.
 The magazine shall not be released.
-(Magazine catch action) - 22.
+(Magazine catch action) - 23.
 Charge the weapon.
-The dummy round shall be stripped from the magazine. - 23.
+The dummy round shall be stripped from the magazine. - 24.
 Pull the charging handle to the rear and hold to the rear.
 The dummy round shall be extracted and then ejected.
 (Extractor action, extractor motion, ejector action, ejector motion)